pradumn-tiwari/The_Developers_Arena/Week 1/readme.md

 ## Week 3: NumPy and Pandas for Data Manipulation

-**Theory ** NumPy provides powerful tools for numerical computation with arrays, while Pandas allows structured data manipulation using DataFrames and Series.
+NumPy provides powerful tools for numerical computation with arrays, while Pandas allows structured data manipulation using DataFrames and Series.
 They are the backbone of data analysis workflows.

 **Concepts Learned:**